markolbert/ProgrammingUtilities/EFCoreUtilities/docs/readme.md

 `QuestionDbConfigurator` holds the fluent-design configuration information for the entity class `QuestionDb`.
 It's internal because only the `DbContext`-derived class in the database assembly needs access to it.

 The `EntityConfigurationAttribute` attribute decorating `QuestionDb` lets the utility code know where to get the configuration information for `QuestionDb`.

+## Formatting DbUpdateExceptions

+Figuring out what caused an Entity Framework exception to be thrown can be messy, because many of the details are buried within inner exceptions, the entities involved aren't included in the exception messages, etc.

+The `DbUpdateException.FormatDbException()` extension method extracts more detailed information from a `DbUpdateException` and formats it into a string you can log or otherwise display.

+If you find additional Entity Framework exception information useful, check out [Entity Framework Exceptions](https://github.com/Giorgi/EntityFramework.Exceptions), which provides even more detailed information.